-School Location Code

-Name Position

-Location of Re lease -

-Yes No Note Have unexposed students, staff and others been evacuated from area of contamination?
-Have staff, students, or others who came in contact with the area of contamination been isolated and quarantined in a safe and separate location and cleaned their hands with soap and water?
+School Location Co de Name Position Location of Release Yes No Note Have unexposed students, staff and others been evacuated from area of contamination?
+Have staff, students, or others who came in contact with a contamination been isolated and quarantined in a safe an location and cleaned their hands with soap and water?
 Have all students and staff been accounted for?
 Has the area of contamination been cordoned off and secured?
-Has the area of contamination been affixed with conspicuous signs reading: "DO NOT ENTER"?
-Have the doors and windows to the area of contamination been closed and locked?
+Has the area of contamination been affixed with conspicureading: "DO NOT ENTER"? ous signs Have the doors and windows to the area of contamination been closed and locked?
 Have fans and ventilators serving the area of contamination been turned off?
 Comments